 How to Protect Yourself and Reduce Risk

-1. Have an Immigration Attorney Review Your Case
+1. Have a trusted and true Immigration Attorney Review Your Case

 Do not rely on social media advice.
 Have a qualified immigration attorney review: